 LA GRANGE, Ky.
-(WKYT) - Kentucky's longest-serving prison inmate is hoping a new program will set him free after more than 50 years behind bars.
+(WDRB) - Kentucky's longest-serving prison inmate is hoping a new program will set him free after more than 50 years behind bars.
 Willie Smith, 76, is serving life in prison for a 1960 murder and robbery in Lexington.

 Smith has been behind bars at the Kentucky State Reformatory in La Grange for 54 years next month.